Darthseid/ITMT-Capstone/sprints/sprintOne.md

   - Explanation of security issues that were discovered

   - Giving awareness to users who have smart devices and see if they have vulnerabilities
-    - shodan, nmaps, powerBI?(UI/UX), python pandas, piHoles (list out templates), zenmap etc.
+    - shodan, nmaps, powerBI?(UI/UX), python pandas, piHoles (list out templates), massscan, port forwarding, public IP vulnerabilities, get my ip ---> shodan, zenmap etc.
     - python (anvil.works)??
     - database mongodb
     - Figure out different versions of devices